dshrivastav/Car_Price_Prediction/README.md

 ## Next Steps
 Moving forward, we can focus on refining the feature engineering process, exploring more complex models (like Random Forest or Gradient Boosting), and testing the model's performance in different market conditions to ensure its robustness.
 With the insights from the model, the next step is to integrate the predictive pricing model into the dealership’s operations:

+### Key Integration Steps

+1. **Integration into Inventory Management**
-**1. Integration into Inventory Management:** The model can be integrated into an inventory management system to automatically calculate and recommend optimal prices for new cars added to the inventory.
+   - The model can be integrated into an inventory management system to automatically calculate and recommend optimal prices for new cars added to the inventory.

+2. **Interactive Dashboard**
-**2. Interactive Dashboard:** Create an interactive dashboard that allows dealers to input vehicle features (like year, mileage, manufacturer) and get a predicted price from the model.
+   - Create an interactive dashboard that allows dealers to input vehicle features (like year, mileage, manufacturer) and get a predicted price from the model.
 This would help in real-time decision-making and price adjustment.

+3. **Model Refinement**
-**3. Model Refinement:** While the current models provide valuable insights, future iterations could include more features, such as car condition, exterior/interior features, or even historical sales data.
+   - While the current models provide valuable insights, future iterations could include more features, such as car condition, exterior/interior features, or even historical sales data.
 Additional non-linear models or ensemble methods could be explored to improve accuracy further.

+4. **Model Monitoring**
-**4. Model Monitoring:** Set up a process to continuously monitor the model's performance as new data comes in.
+   - Set up a process to continuously monitor the model's performance as new data comes in.
 This could include periodic retraining of the model and updating predictions to ensure they remain relevant in the changing market.